tldraw/tldraw/apps/examples/README.md

 yarn dev
 ```

 Then you can try individual examples by using different paths listed below. eg: `localhost:5420/basic`.
+You can explore their source code in the [`src`](src) folder.

 | Path | Description |
 | ---- | ----------- |